-The Revolution Square is located on Calea Victoriei, known as Piața Palatului (Palace Square) until 1989; it was later renamed after the Romanian Revolution, which in Bucharest started at the meeting held by the communist president, Nicolae Ceaușescu, right here, in the actual Revolution Square.
+The Revolution Square is located on Calea Victoriei, known by the locals as Piața Palatului (Palace Square) until 1989; it was later renamed after the Romanian Revolution, which in Bucharest started at the meeting held by the communist president, Nicolae Ceaușescu, right here, in the actual Revolution Square.

-Revolution Square is considered to be not only one of the most important and representative public markets in Bucharest but also a landmark of local and national history as well.
-Thus, it is a place infused equally with a cultural and historical load.
+Revolution Square is considered to be not only one of the most important and representative public markets in Bucharest, but also a landmark of the local and national history as well.
+Thus, it is a place infused equally with a cultural vibe.

 Thus, the Royal Palace, which now houses the National Museum of Art in Romania, and the Senate Palace, which evokes both the glory days and the fall of the Nicolae Ceausescu regime, are the main architectural presence in the Revolution Square, complementing the heritage of the place with their cultural heritage and character.